Is Your Personal Injury Settlement Taxable?

 - Lost wages arising from physical and emotional injuries (however, lost wages paid under wrongful termination/employment claims are taxable)

-While this sounds good – after all, most settlements are designed to cover these items – there are exceptions to these three items being tax-free.
+While this sounds good – after all, the aim of most settlements is to cover these items – there are exceptions to these three items being tax-free.

 When are Settlements and Jury Awards Taxable?

 There are numerous exceptions where the IRS deems it acceptable to charge taxes on any settlements or awards relating to physical and emotional injuries or lost wages.
-If, for example, a person receives a tax benefit related to their claim, the IRS considers that to be “double-dipping”, meaning you have already been compensated for those injuries and anything on top of those benefits is income that is subject to taxation.
-Additionally, any interest which you receive from a settlement is considered by the IRS to be income, and therefore not tax-exempt.
+If, for example, a person receives a tax benefit related to their claim, the IRS considers that to be “double-dipping”.
+This means that you already received compensation for those injuries and anything on top of those benefits is income that is subject to taxation.
+Additionally, IRS considers an income any interest which you receive from a settlement and is therefore not tax-exempt.

 Punitive damages are reasonably rare in personal injury claims, but they are not impossible.
 How though, are they handled for taxation purposes?
 The IRS considers a punitive award as income and therefore subject to taxation.
-These damages are taxed as such because they are designed to punish the negligent party, rather than compensate the injured person.
+These damages are taxed as such because their intention is to punish the negligent party, rather than compensate the injured person.

 Settlement Tax Issues are Confusing – Talk to an Experienced Personal Injury Attorney

 When it comes to taxation, the IRS always tries to provide taxpayers with the correct information.
 Unfortunately, this information can be challenging to navigate, making mistakes such as the underpayment of tax common.
-If you are hurt in an accident, always make sure that you speak with an experienced personal injury attorney.
-A knowledgeable lawyer can work with you throughout the life of your claim and ensure all tax situations are handled correctly.
+If you get an injury in an accident, always make sure that you speak with an experienced personal injury attorney.
+A knowledgeable lawyer can work with you throughout the life of your claim and ensure the correct handling of all tax situations.